vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

 ![Push messages in action](/assets/2026-02-15/result.gif)

 Again, the fact that our actual source runs inside our data source is not realistic.
-However, our demo does show the basic steps to creating an event-triggered data source.
-And you can use [the code](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2026-02-15/PushExtension/) as a template when building an event-triggered data source.
+However, our demo does show all the basic steps to creating an event-triggered data source.
+You can even use [the code](https://github.com/HowToDismantle/howtodismantle.github.io/tree/main/assets/2026-02-15/PushExtension/) as a template when building your own event-triggered data source.